-Students, faculty, and staff at Loyola have access to academic, recreational, and administrative facilities on campus.
-Access to the residence halls is limited to resident students and their guests, in accordance with university policy as stated in the Loyola University Student Handbook, Residential Life Regulations, Chapter 4.
+Students, faculty, staff and visitors at Loyola have access to Loyola’s property grounds unless restricted by institutional or legal orders.
+During normal business hours, visitors have access to Holy Name Church and Ignatius chapel as well those non-restricted and considered open areas to the public in academic buildings, recreational, and administrative facilities on campus.
+Access to the residence halls is limited to resident students and their guests, in accordance with university policy as stated in the Loyola University Student Handbook Section 3.
 Access to the residence halls by university employees is limited to an "as-needed" basis.
-All access to residence halls is electronically monitored, as well as by residential life and University Police patrols.
+All access to residence halls is electronically monitored, as well as by residential life staff and University Police patrols.
 Please respect the safety concerns for all who live in the residence halls.
 Do not attempt to prop open any exit doors as they are alarmed and this is a serious violation of university policy.

-The general public may attend cultural and recreational events at specified location on Loyola’s campuses.
-The Danna Center, the Recreational Sports Complex, the main campus library, and the law school library permit public access with certain restrictions on the use of library materials and resources.
-Computer lab use is restricted to use by Loyola students, faculty, and staff personnel only.
+The general public may also attend cultural and recreational events at specified locations on Loyola’s campuses.
+The Danna Center, the Recreational Sports Complex, the main campus library, and the law school library permit public access during normal business hours.
+The university libraries have certain limits on the use of library materials and their other resources by the general public.
+Loyola computer labs and their use are restricted for use by Loyola students, faculty, and staff personnel only.

-PUBLIC OR COMMERCIAL ACCESS TO ANY CAMPUS LOCATION NOT SPECIFIED AS "PUBLIC ACCESS" MUST BE CLEARED IN ADVANCE WITH THE OFFICE OF THE VICE PRESIDENT FOR STUDENT AFFAIRS.
+PUBLIC OR COMMERCIAL ACCESS TO ANY CAMPUS LOCATION NOT SPECIFIED AS "PUBLIC ACCESS" SHOULD BE CLEARED IN ADVANCE BY DESIGNATED AND AUTHORIZED DEPARTMENT HEADS OR THEIR DESIGNEES AND RELAYED THROUGH UNIVERSITY POLICE.

 Parking on Loyola’s campus is restricted and controlled 24 hours per day.
-Permits may be purchased in the Parking Services/ID Card office, located in the Biever Residence Hall.
-Visitors may park on a cash basis at the various metered parking locations throughout the campus, in the short-term visitor spaces in the Horseshoe Lot, and with a visitor permit.
+Permits may be purchased in the Parking Services/ID Card office, located on the first floor in the Biever Residence Hall.
+Visitors may park on the main campus on a cash basis at the metered parking locations on North Rd. or in the short-term visitor spaces in the Horseshoe Lot with a valid visitor permit.
 Parking regulations are enforced at all times.
-For further information on parking regulations, please refer to the Loyola University Student Handbook, Regulations Governing Traffic and Parking, chapter 9.
+For further information on parking regulations, please click on the “Parking” link above and refer to the Loyola University Student Handbook, Section 3 XXXIV Traffic and Parking.